umgc-cmsc-495-group-1/image-sharing-app/README.md

 ## Environment Setup

-### Nodejs
+### Node.js

-If you do not have nodejs installed, then head to the following link and download the LTS version of [node](https://nodejs.org/).
+If you do not have Node.js installed, then head to the following link and download the LTS version [here](https://nodejs.org/).

 The current LTS version as of writing this is `16.14.2` but any stable version should work `16.14.x`

-To check if you have node installed run the following command `node -v`
+To check if you have Node.js installed run the following command `node -v`

-### Cloning the Repo and Install Modules
+### Cloning the Repository and Install Modules

 Clone the repository into your preferred directory